chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ## Document

 Thanks to Storybook Docs, we get customizable documentation with minimal effort.
-It helps others learn how to use AvatarList by referring to the Docs tab in Storybook.
+This helps others learn how to use AvatarList by referring to the Docs tab in Storybook.

 ![Storybook docs with minimal AvatarList info](/design-systems-for-developers/storybook-docs-minimal-avatarlist.png)